 Brigadier General Margaret Ann Brewer, A Marine's Story

-Brigadier General Margaret Ann Brewer holds a unique and celebrated place in Marine Corps history.
-Not only did she dedicate nearly three decades to the Corps, but she also broke one of its most enduring barriers, becoming the first woman ever promoted to the rank of general officer in the United States Marine Corps.
+Margaret Ann Brewer holds a singular and historic place in United States Marine Corps history.
+Over the course of nearly three decades of service, she not only shaped generations of Marines but also broke one of the institution’s most enduring barriers, becoming the first woman ever promoted to the rank of general officer in the Marine Corps.

-Her early assignments included duty as a communications watch officer at Marine Corps Air Station El Toro, followed by Inspector-Instructor service for a Women's Marine Reserve unit in Brooklyn.
-She went on to command Women Marine companies at both Norfolk and Camp Lejeune, later returning to Quantico as both an instructor and the commanding officer of the Women Officer School.
+Her early assignments reflected both trust and responsibility.
+She served as a communications watch officer at Marine Corps Air Station El Toro, followed by Inspector–Instructor duty for a Women’s Marine Reserve unit in Brooklyn, New York.
+She went on to command Women Marine companies at Norfolk and Camp Lejeune, establishing a reputation as a firm, fair, and exacting leader.

-Throughout the Vietnam era, Brewer served in administrative, training, and public affairs roles during a time of enormous institutional change.
-In 1973, she became the seventh and final Director of Women Marines, guiding the transition as women became fully integrated within the Marine Corps.
+During the Vietnam era, a period of immense social and institutional change, Brewer held key administrative, training, and public affairs positions.
+In 1973, she was appointed the seventh and final Director of Women Marines, overseeing the transition as women were fully integrated into the Marine Corps.
+Rather than resisting change or diluting standards, Brewer guided integration with clarity and purpose, ensuring that equality meant shared expectations and shared accountability.

-Her last active-duty assignment was at Headquarters Marine Corps, where she served first as Director of Information and then Director of Public Affairs.
-On May 11, 1978, she became the Marine Corps’ first female general officer.
+Her final active-duty assignment brought her to Headquarters Marine Corps, where she served as Director of Information and later Director of Public Affairs.
+On May 11, 1978, Margaret Ann Brewer made history when she was promoted to brigadier general, becoming the first woman general officer in Marine Corps history.

 * Read about a.d. elliott's Everyday Patriot Project here*